 - June 27, 2019

-SAN DIEGO — Bicycling is becoming an increasingly popular alternative to driving, especially in cities where people live within a bike ride’s distance from work and entertainment.
+Bicycling is becoming an increasingly popular alternative to driving, especially in cities where people live within a bike ride’s distance from work and entertainment.
 Biking is an excellent way to exercise and often a more convenient option for travel.
-However, a bike accident lawyer in San Diego says cyclists can be at risk of severe accidents, and the chances of an accident can rise during the summer.
+However, a bike accident lawyer says cyclists can be at risk of severe accidents, and the chances of an accident can rise during the summer.

 Summer Accident Increase

 Bicyclists are at risk for accidents year-round, but accidents can increase during the summer.
-With the warmer weather, a bike accident lawyer in San Diego says bicyclists are out in higher numbers, which means they have more opportunities to become involved in collisions.
+With the warmer weather, a bike accident lawyer says bicyclists are out in higher numbers, which means they have more opportunities to become involved in collisions.